 - Your name

-- The name and contact details of the official financial sponsor (the British embassy/high commission in your home country)
+- The name of the official financial sponsor (the British embassy/high commission in your home country)

 - The date of the letter

 - The institution you will be studying at

 - The length of the sponsorship

 - Confirmation of the amount of funding that you will receive during your scholarship

-The letter should be on official letter-headed paper or stationery and must be signed by the British embassy or high commission, this can be a digital signature.
-You will likely receive your FAL by email from the Chevening Officer at your local British embassy or high commission.
-We advise you to print a copy for your records.
+The letter should be on official letter-headed paper or stationery and must be signed, this can be a digital signature.

-If you have received your FAL by email it may be password protected, please ensure that you remove the password before you upload the document with your visa application.
 You will need to upload your Final Award Letter with your visa application as evidence of your funding.
 Even if you are a 'low risk' student you should make sure you submit this letter with your visa application as evidence that you are a Chevening Scholar and are eligible for a visa fee waiver.

-If you have a part award scholarship of less than £9,207 for living costs (known as your stipend) for the year (or less than £12,006 for the year if you are studying in London) and/or if you need to contribute to your fees you will need to show that you have the balance of the money available to you.
-You will be considered to be studying in London if you're studying at the University of London, or if the majority of your study (more than 50% of your study time) is at a site or sites situated wholly or partly within the Greater London Area.
+If you have a part award scholarship of less than £10,224 for living costs, known as your stipend for the year, or less than £13,347 for the year if you are studying in London and/or if you need to contribute to your fees you will need to show that you have the balance of the money available to you.
+UKVI will consider that you're studying in London if you're studying at the University of London, or if the majority of your study (more than 50% of your study time) is at a site or sites situated wholly or partly within the Greater London Area.
 The "Greater London Area" means the City of London and the 32 London boroughs.
-If you are not sure if your institution is considered to be 'in London' you should check with your university before you make your visa application.
+If you are not sure if your institution is 'in London' you should check with your university before you make your visa application.